I Have House Help (And So Do You)

-I had worked full time, while doing nearly all of the picking up and dropping off from daycare, cooking, cleaning and shopping -- because I was married to a resident who worked unspeakable hours.
+I had worked full time, while doing nearly all of the picking up and dropping off from daycare, cooking, cleaning, and shopping -- because I was married to a resident who worked unspeakable hours.
 I had not needed help then, and I certainly would not need help in the future.
 Or so I thought, in my little individualistic cloud of American superiority.

-I had not anticipated the amount of time required to walk to market with two children in tow, barter (include cost paid for “white man” markup), wash/bleach all produce, grow/kill/prep chickens (skills I have no desire to acquire), make tortillas/bread/bagels/granola/yogurt/dressings/chips/cookies/sauce, reconstitute milk, filter (and recently, haul) water, find recipes with spotty internet, kill spiders/roaches/ants, bring garbage half a mile up hill to the incinerator, and remove the thin layer of dust or the thick layer of mud that cover all surfaces year-round.
+I had not anticipated the amount of time required to walk to market with two children in tow, barter (include cost paid for “white man” markup), wash/bleach all produce, raise/kill/prep chickens (skills I have no desire to acquire), make tortillas/bread/bagels/granola/yogurt/dressings/chips/cookies/sauce, reconstitute milk, filter (and recently, haul) water, find recipes with spotty internet, kill spiders/roaches/ants, bring garbage half a mile up hill to the incinerator, and remove the thin layer of dust or the thick layer of mud that cover all surfaces year-round.
 I took on early potty training (basically, cleaning up messes on the tile floor) and started using microfiber towels to cut back on laundry.
 We decided not to buy any floor coverings since vacuum cleaners are even more of a luxury than the time required to beat rugs clean.
 Shortcuts notwithstanding, there are simply not enough hours in the day to keep us functioning without a dishwasher, high efficiency dryer, consistent internet (how dependent we have become on this luxury!), barber, or takeout.

-For less than $150 per month (total), “Uncle Kenef” and “Auntie Janet” keep us from nutritional deficiency/domestic squalor and are able to improve their families’ standards of living – all for less than most American families spend on a cell phone plan.
+“Uncle Kenef” and “Auntie Janet” keep us from nutritional deficiency/domestic squalor and are able to improve their families’ standards of living – all for less than most American families spend on a cell phone plan.
 Importantly, these two wonderful Cameroonians have become cultural mentors, providing education that otherwise would have required years of missteps and misadventures.